 Short on time?
-Make your 48 hours count with our detailed itinerary in Great Sand Dunes National Park in Colorado!
+Make 2 days count with our detailed itinerary in Great Sand Dunes National Park in Colorado.
 This other-worldly park boasts the tallest sand dunes in North America.

 See the Views

 Experience the tallest sand dunes in North America hands-on by hiking to the top!
 Start early during the summer months to avoid scorching sand that can reach up to 150° F. There are no trails on the dunes, so hike as short or as far as you like.
 Feeling ambitious?
 Star Dune, the tallest dune in North America at 750 feet, is a five-hour roundtrip hike.
 You’ll be surprised at how hard it can be to hike short distances in the soft sand.
 Bring plenty of water!
 The visitor center also has a sand-equipped wheel chair available for reservation.

 After hiking on the dunes all morning, you’re sure to be hot!
 If you’re at Great Sand Dunes in the early summer months, Medano Creek may be running.
 Splash, build sand castles and cool off at the entrance to the dune fields.
 If the creek is dry, drive 12 miles from the visitor’s center to the trailhead for Zapata Falls.
 Hike half a mile to the creek where you can wade in to see the 30-foot-tall falls.

 Spend your evening at a free ranger program or on a ranger-led sunset hike.
 Weekly activities are posted online at www.nps.gov/grsa/planyourvisit/calendar.htm or at the visitor center and are great for all ages.

 See the Stars